DocPierro/optimised_spd/README.md

 &emsp; ***rl_data/BPIC17_offerlog.xes*** -> [https://data.4tu.nl/datasets/cc497753-1175-41f6-a107-425787c54266](https://data.4tu.nl/datasets/cc497753-1175-41f6-a107-425787c54266)<br/>
 &emsp; ***rl_data/BPIC20_dd.xes*** -> [https://data.4tu.nl/datasets/6a0a26d2-82d0-4018-b1cd-89afb0e8627f](https://data.4tu.nl/datasets/6a0a26d2-82d0-4018-b1cd-89afb0e8627f)<br/>
 &emsp; ***rl_data/BPIC20_rfp.xes*** -> [https://data.4tu.nl/datasets/a6f651a7-5ce0-4bc6-8be1-a7747effa1cc](https://data.4tu.nl/datasets/a6f651a7-5ce0-4bc6-8be1-a7747effa1cc)<br/>
+Data are stored in the rl_data.zip and have to be unzipped for use.

 **Results:** Presents the outcome of a series of tests as outlined in the associated paper.<br/>
 &emsp; ***result***: Contains the series of results obtained from running the optimizer on logs with different unfolding techniques, including computation time and metrics values.<br/>